h7b/h7b-dendron-netlify/vault/notes.tutorial.finance.technical-analysis.macd.md

 Moving average convergence divergence (MACD) is a trend-following momentum indicator that shows the relationship between two moving averages of a security’s price.

-MACD is calculated by subtracting the 26-period [[exponential moving average (EMA)|notes.tutorial.finance.technical-analsis.ma.ema]] from the 12-period EMA.
+MACD is calculated by subtracting the 26-period [[exponential moving average (EMA)|notes.tutorial.finance.technical-analysis.ma.ema]] from the 12-period EMA.

 MACD helps investors understand whether the bullish or bearish movement in the price is strengthening or weakening.